-"Attribute" is a GIS term for an item of information about a feature.
+"Attribute" is a GIS term for an item of information about a feature or a value describing some characteristic of a feature.
 In a relational database, information is stored in "tables".
 Each table consists of rows and columns also sometimes called records and fields1.
 Each row (or record) contains information for a specific feature.
 The row must contain a FeatureId or other key field that identifies the row as information for a specific feature.